dylanpotteroconnell/dylanpotteroconnell/_posts/2018-7-22-debateresults.md

 As whuber explains,

-> Here, $36% of the “Fors" changed to the other side while only 29% of the “Against" changed to the opposite opinion.
+> Here, 36% of the “Fors" changed to the other side while only 29% of the “Against" changed to the opposite opinion.
 Moreover, slightly more of the undecideds (36%) vs 32%) came out "against" rather than for.
 Although their numbers in this audience decreased, we have a situation (reminiscent of Simpson's Paradox) in which the “Against" faction clearly won the debate!

 This is a more elegant and powerful example of the situation outlined above, where a seemingly decisive win can arise from a side having worse relative performance in convincing both the Undecided and opposing camp.

 ### Next time…

 This is a long winded outline of a peculiar challenge in how a podcast might choose a winner of a debate.
 However, as they track the individual shifts of each of these groups, the results provide us with a quite fascinating dataset for how we tend to shift our opinion on polarizing issues.
 Next, I’ll compile this dataset, consider what insights it provides, and whether we see counterintuitive results like those outlined above.
+And above all, I highly encourage people to check out the podcast, which is of consistently high quality (and I’m very grateful that they collected this data and make it publicly available).